gVafiaThis/CarDataView/README.md

 all wrapped in a UI.

 ## Overview
+The whole thing runs in the browser.
 The fucntionalities of the package are presented below:

 - ### ***Data Tab***
   Main functionality of the package: